airyhq/airy/docs/docs/getting-started/deployment/production.md

 The helm chart creates separate NodePort service for every source with the naming convention `sources-SOURCE_NAME-webhook`.
-These services must be exposed publicly on the Internet, so that the sources can send messages and events to the webhook services, inside the Kubernetes cluster.
+These services must be exposed publicly on the Internet, so that Airy Core can integrate with the source via a webhook.

-To get the ports on which the webhook services are running, you can run:
+Find out on which ports the webhook services are running:

 ```sh
 kubectl get service -l airy=sources.webhook --output jsonpath={.items[*].spec.ports[*].nodePort}